-Weight Course components Due 10% Class Participation In-class discussion is an essential component of the course.
-Students must come to class prepared to discuss the readings and screenings.
-Class participation grades will be evaluated based on the quality of your contributions to in-class discussions and the completion of short in-class assignments. ongoing 25% Midterm Test Covers the first six classes of course material (lectures, screenings, reading).
-The format will include multiple-choice and short answer questions.
-June 7 30% Essay A short (4-5 pages) essay about how a particular concept or detail (an aspect of film form, a stylistic element, a visual/sonic motif, an aspect of narration, mise-en-scene, cinematography, sound, editing, etc.) functions within a specific film (or pair of films) from the course.
-Additional instructions will be provided in Week 4 of the course.
-June 21 35% Final Exam The final exam will cover lectures, readings, and screenings from the entire semester.
-The exam format will include a mix of multiple-choice, short answer, and essay questions.
-Registrar scheduled
+Weight Course components Due 10% Tutorial Participation ongoig Tutorial discussion is an essential component of the course.
+Students must come to tutorial prepared to discuss the readings and screenings.
+Class participation grades will be evaluated based on the quality of your contributions to in-class discussions and the completion of short in-class assignments.
+10% Quiz Feb.
+3 Closed book, approximately 25 minutes.
+The quiz will cover lectures, readings and screenings; their format will include a mix of multiple- choice, fill in the blanks, short answers and definitions.
+15% Shot-by-shot Analysis March 3 In-class analysis of film clip 30% Essay March 24 A short (4-5 pages) essay about how a particular concept or detail (an aspect of film form, a stylistic element, a visual/sonic motif, an aspect of narration, mise-en-scene, cinematography, sound, editing, etc.) functions within a specific film (or pair of films) from the course.
+Additional instructions will be provided in Week 8 of the course.
+35% Final Exam Registrar The final exam will cover lectures, readings, and screenings from scheduled the entire semester.
+The exam format will include a mix of multiple- choice, short answer, and essay questions.